ChinaYi/NETE/README.md

 python main.py --action=base_predict
 python main.py --action=refine_predict
 ```

+Evaluation code is obtained in the dataset. (cholec80/eva/Main.m).
 You will get Acc=88.7% and 92.6%, respectively.

 ## Train the model with your own settings